txsun1997/Black-Box-Tuning/README.md

 a faster (but a little less accurate) version of BBT is ready.

 To add some flexibility to model optimization, we provided some options in `export_and_optimize.py`.
-You can adjust these parameters in `export_and_optimize.sh`.
+You can adjust these arguments in `export_and_optimize.sh`.
 Here is an example.
 ```bash
 python export_and_optimize.py \
   --batch_size 32 \